-I’d been sat, tied to a metal chair for an age now, my wrists ached from what felt like cable ties.
+I’d been sat, tied to a metal chair for an age now, My wrists ached from what felt like cable ties cutting off my circulation.
 I could see nothing through the thick black hood.
 How long had it been?
 With the crack to the head, I’d lost track.
 There might have been a car, maybe a helicopter, definitely an aircraft.
 Concussed, I’d slipped in and out of consciousness for large parts of the journey.
-My calls for help, for answers, for anything, went unanswered.
+My calls for help, for answers, had gone unanswered.

-I heard the door open, it wasn’t the first time, someone had given me water through a straw several times.
-With no warning, the hood was pulled off.
+I heard the door open, it wasn’t the first time.
+Someone had given me water through a straw several times.
+With no warning, the hood was removed.
 The brightness of the fluorescent lightning was blinding and I had no choice but to close my eyes.
-I felt the cable ties slacken, cut.
+I felt the cable ties slacken.
 The relief was exquisite as I felt the blood rushing back into my tingling fingers.
 It took another half a minute before I could focus on the figure across the table.
 A bespectacled grey-haired woman sat staring at the screen of an electronic tablet.

-I tried to speak, my mouth dry, I spluttered “How the hell do you think I feel?”
+I tried to speak, my mouth was dry, I spluttered.
+“How the hell do you think I feel?”

-“I imagine, disorientated and thirsty,” she nodded at a bottle of water on the table,
+“I imagine, disorientated and thirsty,” she said, nodding at a bottle of water,

 “Where’s Siti?”
 I said, staring around the small room.
-Concrete walls, no windows, a metal door, the table and chairs.
+Concrete walls, no windows, a metal door just the table and two chairs.
 Behind me, I could make out a toilet, sink and bed.

 “She’s being detained elsewhere.”

-“I want to see her now,” I said, rubbing my wrists.
+“I want to see her now,” I said, rubbing my aching wrists.